Srinidhi188/Food-Ordering/README.md

 Responsive Food Ordering Website
-This is a responsive food ordering website built using HTML, CSS, and JavaScript.
+This is a responsive food ordering website built using HTML, CSS.
 The website allows users to browse a food menu, select items, and place orders in a seamless and intuitive way.
 It’s designed to adapt to different screen sizes, ensuring an optimal user experience across desktops, tablets, and mobile devices.

 Live Link: https://bit.ly/47Bupfl